-C. Pedestrian-Oriented Commercial Spaces.
+C. Pedestrian-Oriented Commercial Spaces

 Along at least 75 percent of the building frontage along the principal street, the building must be designed for commercial uses in ground-floor spaces that meet the following standards.
 A lobby serving another use in the VMU building shall not count as a pedestrian-oriented commercial space for purposes of this section.

+1. Dimensional Requirements

-1. Dimensional Requirements.
-Each ground-floor commercial space must have: (See Figure 47.
-[54].)
+Each ground-floor commercial space must have: (See Figure [54] 47.)

-Click here for Figure 47 [54]: Pedestrian-Oriented Commercial Spaces a.
-A customer entrance that opens directly onto the sidewalk;

-b.
-A depth of not less than 24 feet;

-c.
-A height of not less than 12 feet, measured from the finished floor to the bottom of the structural members of the ceiling; and d.
-A front facade that meets the glazing requirements of Section 3.2.2.
-(See Figure 39 [46].)
+- a.
+A customer entrance that opens directly onto the sidewalk; - b.
+A depth of not less than 24 feet; - c.
+A height of not less than 12 feet, measured from the finished floor to the bottom of the structural members of the ceiling; and - d.
+A front façade that meets the glazing requirements of Section 3.2.2.
+(See Figure [46] 39.)